plone/Products.PlacelessTranslationService/Products/PlacelessTranslationService/readme.txt

    PTS will look in folders called 'i18n' for .po files to use as translations.
-These 'i18n' folders will be searched if they are in the INSTANCE_HOME or in the driectories of any of the Products you have installed.
+These 'i18n' folders will be searched if they are in the INSTANCE_HOME or in the directories of any of the Products you have installed.

    Copy your .po files to a 'i18n' folder of your choice in one of